puranik3/telstra-mern-stack-aug-2020/README.md

 - while, do..while
 - 2d arrays
 - Function apply(), i.e. Function.prototype.apply() - when is it useful (when compared to call)
+- getElementsByClassName(), getElementsByTagName()
+- DOM node inserBefore() method to add a child before another child
+- seting, checking, removing attributes
+- removing class, checking if a class exists
+- how can we figure out if shift key or ctrl key is pressed when button is clicked?

 # Self-exploration (not part of quiz)
 ## CSS